precice/tutorials/FSI/two_flap_perp_2D/OpenFOAM-deal.II/wiki.md

 ## Postprocessing

 After the simulation has finished, you can visualize your results using e.g. ParaView.
 Fluid results are in the OpenFOAM format and you may load the `Fluid.foam` file.
+Looking at the fluid results is enough to obtain information about the behaviour of the flaps.
+You can also visualize the solid participants in ParaView.
 Solid results are in VTK format and located in the `dealii_output` directory.
-You can find more information about visualization in other tutorials cases.
-It might be useful to check https://github.com/precice/precice/wiki/Tutorial-for-FSI-with-deal.II-and-OpenFOAM, where we have one perpendicular flap only.
+For example to look at the surface meshes at the beginning of the simulation you can load the files 'Solid1_mesh-Fluid.init.vtk' and 'Solid2_mesh-Fluid.init.vtk' to ParaView.
+To visualize them apply e.g. a 'Glypth' filter and select 'Points' in the representation objects.

 ![](images/results.png)